skip to main content

 Grants will be restricted to employees and students whose primary residence, located in a burn area, was damaged or was destroyed during the LA Fires.
 Only beneficiaries whose permanent residence address is verifiable within a FEMA designated disaster zone for incidents FM-5550-CA (Eaton Fire), FM-5551-CA (Hurst Fire) and FM-5549-CA (Palisades Fire) will qualify for funding in this round of grants.
 Beneficiaries may consult LA County's damage maps for the Eaton Fire and Palisades Fire, and see Cal Fire's incident map for the Hurst Fire for additional guidance on covered areas.

-Employee beneficiaries must be employed by Caltech at the time of the disaster in one of the following classifications: Caltech staff and faculty members, Caltech employee at JPL, and all postdoctoral scholars working on campus or at JPL.
+Employee beneficiaries must be currently employed by Caltech in one of the following classifications: Caltech staff and faculty members, Caltech employees at JPL, and all postdoctoral scholars working on campus or at JPL.

 Student beneficiaries include students currently enrolled in a Caltech undergraduate or graduate program.